davidtrussler/david-trussler-net_react_SSR/README.md

 - run `npm install` so install all dependencies
 - run `npm run start` to configure and start a development server
+- run `npm run build` to create a production bundle

 ## Branches